 How is the course structured?

-Early in the training, small learning groups will be formed and will commence meeting to discuss and explore material relevant to the theory of groups and the practice of group facilitation.
+Early in this type of training, small learning groups will be formed and will commence meeting to discuss and explore material relevant to the theory of groups and the practice of group facilitation.
 Each learning group will undertake a small project on group facilitation and will prepare and deliver a presentation to the whole training group.
 The emphasis of the training in the post-summer period will be on facilitation practice, with opportunities being provided for trainees to facilitate in different configurations and with a variety of foci.

 What approach is used in training?